 - Auto-Send Invoice: When this option is selected the invoice will be automatically sent to the Billing Contact listed on the Billing Contract.

 - Auto Charge: Setting that enables the auto charge of an invoice when the invoice is automatically generated.
-Enabling this field requires a payment profile on the customer’s account.
+Enabling this field requires at least one payment profile on the customer’s account.
 See Creating a Payment Profile for details.

 When all Billing Automation settings are enabled on the billing contract, this is the automation workflow: